0100101101011010/blog/_posts/2019-06-10-montreal-trip-f1-race.md

 (Learn from our mistakes: I strongly recommend not trying to make your way to the track while the Porsche GT3 Cup Challenge is in progress, or bring earmuffs.
 Those cars are SO FUCKING LOUD.
 I literally felt like I was getting ear damage for the entire time I was forced to listen to them.
 The F1 cars and Ferrari Challenge cars aren't nearly as bad, but I literally wanted to put life on mute when the GT3s were running.)

 ![f1 track](/blog/images/f1-1.jpg){:width="100%"}{: .image-right}

+<sup>(Most of the empty seats in this photo were taken up closer to the start of the event.
+During the race, you can bet that every available surface on these grandstands was occupied.)</sup>